toggledbits/VirtualSensor/README.md

 in scenes, Reactor, etc.

 Source data for each virtual sensor created is set on the "Virtual Sensors" tab of the Virtual Sensor parent device.
+New virtual sensors can also be created directly here.
+This view also provides a display of the current and prior values copied from the source device, and the timestamp at which the last change occurred.

-openLuup users will need to install device and service files for the various sensor types for them to be available in Virtual Sensor.
-This is because openLuup does not include Vera's full suite of default, known devices.
+**openLuup:** openLuup users will need to install device and service files for the various sensor types for them to be available in Virtual Sensor.
+This is because openLuup does not include Vera's full suite of default, known device type definitions.
 It is a simple matter to copy the device file and service file(s) from your Vera's `/etc/cmh-lu` directory to your openLuup installation directory.

+Binary virtual sensors can either copy the value of the source device directly (the default behavior), or match the value to a specified string.
+When matching, the binary sensor will have its `Tripped` state variable set to "1" if the string matches, or `false` otherwise.
+The match string provided is a simple string, and the match is not case sensitive by default.
+Advanced users may set the `MatchPattern` state variable to "1" to have the match string used as a Lua pattern.
+The state variable `MatchCase` can be set to "1" to make a match case-sensitive.

 ## Simulator ##